topliceanu/stand/README.md

 ## Gist

-**Stand** is a simple Object Document Mapper on top of Azure Table Storage Service.
+**Stand** is a lightweight Object Document Mapper on top of Azure Table Storage Service.

 ## Why?